zaRizk7/co-occurrence-model/README.md

 ### Setup

-To setup for running the Python code, please install the required packages in requirements.txt.
+To setup for running the Python code, please install the required packages in requirements.txt within the `co-occurrence-model` folder.

 ```
 pip install -r requirements.txt